prafulladiwesh/IRTEX/README.md

   ##### Note that the name of runnable python file is AnotherPython.py (name will be changed in some time) which will do all the work.
 The file can be located at Python/PythonFile/AnotherPython.py in this repository.

-  Some of the sample query and results are displayed below:
+  Some of the sample query and results only with Feature1(Color and Texture) are displayed below:

   Query Image :